lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving-a-Complex-UITableView-Using-the-VIPER-Architecture.md

 ## Introduction

-VIPER is a micro-architecture - a set of classes that work together to structure a solution.
+VIPER is an application architecture - a set of classes that work together to structure a solution.

 VIPER is an implementation of [Bob Martin's Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).
-I'm going to demonstrate that VIPER can be very simple to implement and its benefits can be realized very quickly.
+In this demonstration, we will see that VIPER can be very simple to implement and its benefits can be realized very quickly.

 I'll use the requirement from [Solving a Complex UITableView using Swift]({{site.url}}/blog/2017/05/13/Solving-a-Complex-UITableView-using-Swift.html) as the basis of this example.
 I'm going to refactor the solution of [Solving a Complex UITableView Even More Swiftly]({{site.url}}/blog/2017/06/29/Solving-a-Complex-UITableView-Even-More-Swiftly.html) into a VIPER solution.
 The complete App which demonstrates this refactoring can be found at [**CleanReportTableDemo**](https://github.com/lyleresnick/CleanReportTableDemo).

-I discussed how I think VIPER should be structured in [A Crash Course on the VIPER Architecture]({{site.url}}/blog/2017/08/29/A-Crash-Course-on-the-VIPER-Architecture.html).
+We discussed how VIPER should be structured in [A Crash Course on the VIPER Architecture]({{site.url}}/blog/2017/08/29/A-Crash-Course-on-the-VIPER-Architecture.html).

 ## The App